DavyLss/offline-passbolt/README.md

 - install, bootstrap, and verification scripts
 - internal HTTPS support
 - basic container hardening
-- installation, security, and acceptance documentation
+- documentation for install, security, and acceptance

-## What it does not include
+## What is not included

 - Docker or Podman installation on the host
 - automatic certificate issuance
-- Internet egress dependencies
 - public SMTP service
 - high availability
 - external database
-- advanced monitoring stack
+- advanced monitoring
 - SSO, LDAP, or directory integration
 - ready-made automated backups

 ## Typical use case

-This stack is intended for an **internal password and secret-sharing service**:
+This stack fits a private internal Passbolt service:
-- hosted on a customer private network
+- hosted on a customer network
 - not exposed to the Internet
 - installed from pre-exported images
 - operated with internal DNS and internal TLS

-## Recommended target sizing
+## Recommended sizing

-Current compose defaults fit a **small team**:
+Current defaults fit a small team:
 - about 20 to 30 accounts
 - about 5 to 10 simultaneous active users
-- standard Passbolt usage, browsing, sharing, updating secrets
+- standard Passbolt usage, browsing, sharing, and updating secrets

 ### Host
 - 4 vCPU